kevinpt/vhdl-extras/doc/rst/modules/hamming_edac.rst

 This package provides functions that perform single-bit error detection and correction using Hamming code.
-Encoded data is represented in the :vhdl:type:`~hamming_edac.ecc_vector` type with the data preserved in normal sequence using array indices from data'length-1 downto 0.
+Encoded data is represented in the :vhdl:type:`~extras.hamming_edac.ecc_vector` type with the data preserved in normal sequence using array indices from data'length-1 downto 0.
 The Hamming parity bits p are represented in the encoded array as negative indices from -1 downto -p.
 The parity bits are sequenced with the most significant on the left (-1)